KillyMXI/SoundOnly-Discord-Bot/README.md

 - ASIO support from NAudio left unimplemented.
 It requires [single-threaded apartment state](https://docs.microsoft.com/en-us/dotnet/api/system.threading.thread.setapartmentstate).
 Not worth an effort unless the above issue is sorted out first.
 Also can't just slap `[STAThread]` on top of `Main()`;

 - It might be interesting idea to handle the return channel and allow to use this as a voice gateway.
 It might suffice for voice comms the way it is already.
-But it wasn't my goal, so I leave it for "maybe later".
+But it wasn't my goal, so I leave it for "maybe later";

+- CSCore can be used despite the lack of .NET Core support.
+It doesn't solve the sound issues though (`cscore` branch);

+- FFmpeg can be used to capture sound in a way similar to playing files.
+It produces somewhat better result than all other attempts so far, but still not perfect.

 ## License